 - Deduct pensions and make a contribution on behalf of each employee, who meets the criteria.

-As an employer, you’ll know how much tax to deduct because HMRC will either send you a tax code telling them you much to deduct, or you’ll find it on your employees P45 or starter form (previously called a P46).
+As an employer, you’ll know how much tax to deduct because HMRC will either send you a tax code telling them you much to deduct, or you’ll find it on your employees P45 or starter checklist (previously called a P46).
 Tax codes can take account of other deductions needed such as taxable state benefits so it is important to use the code from HMRC, and not one requested by your employee because they may need to pay deductions that you are not aware of.

 To get information such as tax codes, report on tax deductions and make payments to HMRC, you’ll need to register with HMRC as an employer so you have an ‘account’ within which to manage your payroll.

-3. When to Register as an Employer
+3. When to Register for PAYE

 You need to register before your first payday, but you cannot register more than 2 months before you start paying people.
 Once approved you’ll get an Employer PAYE Reference Number (ERN).